EU Preparing Charge Sheet Against Apple Following Spotify Complaint

 EU Charge Sheet in Spotify Case Could be on Way to Apple

 The Spotify case is one of four that the European Commission, the EU’s executive body, brought against Apple in June 2020.
 As with a number of other cases, access on to platforms and the App Store is central.
-Spotify alleges that Apple Music rivals are restricted.
+Spotify alleges that access to Apple Music rivals is restricted.
 Like many other developers, it is also unhappy with the 30 percent cut Apple takes on in-app purchases, which cannot be sidestepped.

 [UK Competition Authority Launches Apple Investigation Over App Store Allegations]